EU fines German carmakers over alleged cartel activities | DW | 08.07.2021

 The Commission fined BMW and Volkswagen (VW) Group €875 million ($1 billion).

-The EU's antitrust chief, Margrethe Vestager, said Daimler, BMW, Volkswagen, Audi and Porsche, "possessed the technology to reduce harmful emissions beyond what was legally required under EU emission standards.
+The EU's antitrust chief, Margrethe Vestager, said Daimler, BMW, Volkswagen, Audi and Porsche, "possessed the technology to reduce harmful emissions beyond what was legally required under EU emission standards," and colluded to limit use of that technology.

+The VW Group, which owns Audi and Porsche, must pay close to €500 million, and BMW will pay close to €375 million.

 Vestager added that by avoiding competition on the technology, consumers were denied the opportunity to buy less polluting cars.